mkkakau/website-optimizatioin/README.md

 ###Part 2: Optimize Frames per Second in pizza.html

-* TODO: updatePositions() is a bottleneck
+* Remove calculations from loop in updatePositions()
-* TODO: Don't need to render 200 pizzas
+* Remove calculations from loop in changePizzaSizes()
+* Calculate number of background pizzas to be rendered based on screen height